 The Museum of Arts and Sciences is a Smithsonian Institution affiliate.
 Its Root family wing has the largest collection of Coca Cola items outside of Georgia (the Root family made its fortune after winning the patent for the original Coca Cola bottle).
 The museum’s visible storage room is fascinating.
 It has a hands-on children’s museum, planetarium, and magnificent onsite 90 acre preserve.
 Its West Wing opens later in October and features a 13 foot giant sloth skeleton, Cuban Foundation Museum, and African artifacts exhibit.

-Nearby Cici and Hyatt Brown Museum of Art recently opened and contains a massive collection of Florida art.
+Nearby Cici and Hyatt Brown Museum of Art contains a massive collection of Florida art.
 I absolutely loved the Florida weather collection.
-Looking at so much art increases appetite and conveniently the Brown art museum has a Honey Baked Ham cafe; tip: the Cuban sandwich is really good.
+Looking at so much art increases appetite and conveniently the Brown art museum has a Honey Baked Ham cafe; by the way the Cuban sandwich is really good.
 McCool Travel Tip: save money by buying a combo ticket for MOAS and Brown art museum.

 The boardwalk has sidewalk tiles outlining speed history milestones, leading to the historic cochina clock tower and Daytona 200 motorcycle monument.
 Two of the few surviving wooden piers along the US East coast are in Daytona Beach.
 Daytona Beach pier dates from 1925 and reopened 2.5 years ago after an extensive renovation.
 Sunglow Pier is a community gathering place, for breakfast at Crabby Joes and fishing further out the pier.
 Downtown DeLand restored many historic buildings and retains an Old Florida charm.
 DeLand is the oldest preserved MainStreet community in Florida.

 Another oceanfront dinner was at Racing’s North Turn, known for the historic, ahem, north turn of the original racing track.
 I recommend their rum drinks and fish tacos.
 Happy hour drink specials are prevalent but I was impressed with the $5 daily specials at The Shores Resort—Tuesday’s special, for instance, was margarita or tequila sunrise.
-The Grille at Riverview (nice crab cake) in New Smyrna Beach and Aunt Catfish’s (great salad bar) in Port Orange are two fun places on the intracoastal.
+The Grille at Riverview (nice crab cake) in New Smyrna Beach and Aunt Catfish’s on the River (great salad bar) in Port Orange are two fun places on the intracoastal.

 There are three multi-use trails in and near Daytona Beach—Spring to Spring, East Central Regional, and Bike the Beach (remember, 23 miles)—along with miles of nature walks and hiking, biking, and horse trails.
 Doris Leeper Spruce Creek Preserve is well worth a pit stop from US1 south of Daytona Beach.
 Canoeing, kayaking, SUPing, and other boating are readily accessible here and along miles of surrounding waterways.